 This is a workshop-based course, so prompt attendance is crucial not only to your success, but to that of your classmates.
 If you are necessarily absent for illness, injury, personal emergency, required university activities, or religious observances, please notify me before the class period, if possible.
-Note that it is official English Department policy that if you miss more than two class periods for whatever reason, your overall grade will be lowered by one letter grade for each subsequent absence.
-Students with five or more absences will automatically fail the course.
-Under certain circumstances I will offer a ONE TIME ONLY visit to the Writing Center to make up for an absence; however, you may not substitute this visit without written consent by me.
-There is a standard form letter available on ecampus for this purpose.
+Note that it is official English Department policy that if you miss more than three class periods for whatever reason, your overall grade will be lowered by one letter grade for each subsequent absence.
+Students with six or more absences will automatically fail the course.